 What are your plans for the summer?

-My calendar’s already filled with a family vacation and weekend trips and picnics.
+My calendar’s filling fast with weekend trips and garden strolls and sitting (in the shade!) by the water.
 But work is lighter, and so are the days—leaving time for walks and books and doing nothing, if I want.
 Just seeing “Memorial Day” coming up next week makes my pulse slow down.
 I can’t wait for summer.

 IDEAS FOR SUMMER BIBLE READING

 - Immerse yourself in God’s loving plan.
 Four chapters a day with a few days off will take you through the entire story of the Bible by Labor Day.
-Learn how to do it here (Go to my “Dig In” page and scroll down to “Read through the Bible Narrative in 90 Days”).
+Use this downloadable checklist from The Great Adventure Bible Timeline — or read the same thing with the help of the guided journal I wrote to support that 90-day reading plan: The Bible Timeline Guided Journal.

 - Pick a book, any book.
 Can’t decide?
 Start with a gospel.
 Read it like you’d read a novel, at whatever pace feels right.
 Pray before you start, ask the Lord to speak, then start to read.
 Linger as the Spirit guides, and talk to him about it.
 The next day, pick up where you left off.